Give a Little Bit

-"Give a Little Bit" is the opening song on Supertramp's 1977 album Even in the Quietest Moments...
+"Give a Little Bit" is the opening song on Supertramp's 1977 album Even in the Quietest Moments....
+It was written by Roger Hodgson and credited to the Rick Davies–Roger Hodgson partnership.
 The song was released as a single that same year and became an international hit for the band, peaking at number 15 on the Billboard Pop Singles chart.
 It was a chart hit in the band's native UK, reaching number 29 on the UK singles chart.

 Recording and composition

-"Give a Little Bit" was first written by Hodgson when he was 19 or 20 years old before it was introduced to the band for recording five to six years later.
+"Give a Little Bit" was first written by Roger Hodgson when he was 19 or 20 years old before it was introduced to the band for recording five to six years later.
 Hodgson stated that the song was inspired by the Beatles' "All You Need Is Love", released during the love and peace movement of the 1960s.